acl2017/acl2017.github.io/_pages/home.md

 <h2>News</h2>

 **March 18, 2017**.
 Preliminary information about [registration](/registration/) and about [accommodation](/accommodation) is available.
-Please register and book your rooms at the discounted rates as soon as possible!
+Please book your rooms at the discounted rates as soon as possible.
+There are several other large events being held in Vancouver at the same time as ACL, and we expect the hotels to fill up.
 {: .notice--info}

 <h2>Welcome!</h2>